AlfonsEdbom/University-Code/README.md

 ## Application structure

-The application contains a couple of files, briefly described below.
+The application contains a couple of directories and files, briefly described below.

 * `app.py` Contains the actual application, with the routes that the user can visit, as well as the logic.